gradenGnostic/pokeemerald-multiplatform/README.md

 Android saves are stored in the app's writable private storage.
 Windows and Linux continue to use `pokeemerald.sav` in the working directory.

-Android includes an always-visible, labeled multitouch overlay for the D-pad, A, B, Start, Select, L, and R. The controls occupy the widescreen side borders rather than covering the 3:2 gameplay viewport.
-Multiple buttons can be held simultaneously.
+Android includes a labeled multitouch overlay for the D-pad, A, B, Start, Select, L, and R.

 ## Upstream Project